CofChips/code_quiz/README.md

 There were several key areas to focus on in this project:
 1) Creating a visually pleasing, responsive layout
 2) Displaying different objects and "screens"
-3) Creating a high score list that stores names
+3) Creating a high score list that is kept in localstorage

 ### Layout and design